sgmurphy/wordpress-plugins/add-search-to-menu/readme.txt

 * Updated - Freemius SDK
 * Moved - Custom CSS code from website footer to header.
 * Moved - Customizer CSS code from form tag to header.

-= 5.4.10 =
-* Fixed - Warning: array_merge(): Expected parameter 1 to be an array, string given in

-= 5.4.9 =
-* Fixed - Tags and Categories search was not working in inverted index search engine.

-= 5.4.8 =
-* Fixed - Using brackets in the search term was not getting searched.
-* Fixed - Using special characters in stopwords generate warnings.
-* Improved - Search/Exclude product variations by attributes/variations.
-* Updated - Freemius SDK

-= 5.4.7 =
-* Fixed - add_query_arg() and remove_query_arg() usage

-= 5.4.6 =
-* Fixed - TablePress not searching japanese words

-= 5.4.5 =
-* Fixed - Call to undefined function parse_blocks